-Branch Awards: In 2021 branch winners will not travel to New York City due to COVID.
-Additional prizes at this level vary by branch.
+Additional prizes at branch level vary by branch.
 Some branches also provide awards for the branch winners' teachers.

-National Awards: The three winners of the ESU National Shakespeare Competition receive the following scholarships or a cash awards.
-Exact prizes may change due to COVID.
+National Awards: The three winners of the ESU National Shakespeare Competition ordinarily receive the following scholarships or a cash awards.
+Exact prizes may change or may have changed due to COVID.

-1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K.

-2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K. 2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
 3rd place: \$1000